5 Best Electric Mouse Traps in 2026

 • Sealed no-touch disposal design

-• Built-in safety features prevent accidental shocks
+• Built-in safety features help reduce accidental shock risk when used as directed

 • Works with both mouse and rat sizes